cns-iu/cns-humanexus-2.0/docs/readme.md

 ## NLM Book Images

 *Hidden Treasure: The National Library of Medicine* contains images along with information from where they are sourced by artists around the world throughout decades.
 These images were extracted and used for telling a story in this project about human body evolution.
 You can find the code for the script here [Code](https://github.com/cns-iu/cns-humanexus-2.0/tree/main/1.NLM_extract_script).

+## Images of the Week

+HuBMAP (The Human Biomolecular Atlas Program) features an image each week from one of their funded research groups.
+Three images, all from 2025, appear in the animation:
+1. The 3D map of multiscalar neurovascular connections between nephrons of the human kidney across the lifespan from Dr.Sanjay Jain and Dr. Gloria Pryhuber ([Image](https://drive.google.com/drive/u/0/folders/1h5KcDTwdarBs7bNgf_staNMSKB1N_8kg)).
+2. The 3D, 50x light sheet fluorescence microscopy (LSFM) image of an adult human kidney cortex from Dr. Sanjay Jain and Liam McLaughlin ([Image](https://drive.google.com/drive/u/0/folders/1h5KcDTwdarBs7bNgf_staNMSKB1N_8kg)).
+3. The CODEX image of the small intestine from Joanna Bi and Dr. Bei Wei ([(Image](https://drive.google.com/drive/u/0/folders/1h5KcDTwdarBs7bNgf_staNMSKB1N_8kg)).

+## HRA Pop Helios

+The 3d HRA Pop Helios animation was done using open access data from GTEx v9 release from the project named “Adult GTEx” -> “Single cell.”
+This data can be downloaded from [source](https://gtexportal.org/home/downloads/adult-gtex/single_cell).
+Currently we are using GTEx 8 tissues snRNA-Seq Data.
+The program basically creates a k-nearest neighbors network for biological data and prepares it to be exported to Helios-Web [(heliosweb.io)].
+This program is accessible at Github.
+It comes along with a readme file with detailed instructions on how to access the data and follow the steps to get the 3d model.

 # References